 Would you like to help us make the Groovy programming language even better?
 There are many ways in which you can get involved, make a difference and help the Groovy development team to make Groovy even, well, groovier?
 We really appreciate and welcome contributions and you can help us by:

-- helping other users on the mailing-lists
+- helping other users or discussing future language directions on the mailing-lists

 - documenting various aspects of the language or its APIs

 - writing a blog post about some Groovy feature or your Groovy usage

 - creating or commenting on the Groovy Enhancement Proposals which describe how we make significant changes to the language

 - covering the code base with more tests to avoid future regressions,

 - and of course, by contributing bug fixes or new features